bbq12340/bbq12340.github.io/_posts/2022-02-09-fundamentalStats1.md

 # 1 The Fundamentals
 ## Statistics
 Statistics: A study to easily manage information and aid choice-decision
 Statistics is applied in the following procedure; **Decision problem -> Experiment design -> Collect data -> Clean data -> Explanatory data analysis -> Conclusion**

 Every step of the process has various ways to conduct and even the conclusion can lead you to further procedures such as modeling, model testing, model deploying etc. I hope I can cover every steps throughout the future posts.

 ## Probability
 **Statistical experiment** allow us to examine a specific situation in controlled condition.
-When we are trying to calculate the likelihood of a single event to happen in the situation *probability* is ideal for this process. *Sample space*($\Omega$) is a collection of all possible outcomes in an experiment.
+When we are trying to calculate the likelihood of a single event to happen in the situation *probability* is ideal for this process. *Sample space*($$\Omega$$) is a collection of all possible outcomes in an experiment.
 Probability: A real-valued function to express the possibility of an event from 0 to 1

 $$
+\begin{aligned}
     P: \Omega \to [0,1]
+\end{aligned}
 $$
 #### Independent Event
 If, $P(B|A)=P(B)$, A and B are independent to each other.
 And by *multiplication law*, $P(A\cap B)=P(A)P(B)$